Overcome Dental Anxiety with Sedation Dentistry

 Is Sedation Dentistry Safe?

-When administered by trained dental professionals, sedation dentistry is extremely safe.
-Our Porterville dental team follows strict protocols, including a thorough review of your medical history, continuous monitoring of vital signs during your procedure, and detailed pre- and post-operative instructions.
+When sedation is administered by trained dental professionals, the safety record is very strong.
+Our Porterville dental team follows a strict protocol on every sedation visit: a careful review of your medical history and medications, continuous monitoring of vital signs through the procedure, and clear pre- and post-op instructions tailored to the sedation you are receiving.

 How Should I Prepare for Sedation Dentistry?